ECOBARI: Ecosystem based Adaptation for Resilient Incomes

 To be a leading platform that grounds Ecosystem-based Adaptation at scale through ‘science-practice-business’ partnerships, policy enablement and resource provisioning, so as to achieve the SDGs, the Land Degradation Neutrality and Paris/Glasgow commitments.

 What are our expected outcomes?

 ECOBARI will motivate, capacitate and equip stakeholders across the spectrum to empower communities, particularly the marginalised and women, to meet their food, nutrition and livelihood needs and secure resilient incomes through investable business models.
 These business models focus on restoration, protection and sustainable management of ecosystem services (green and inclusive growth) while efficiently adapting to effects of climate change.
 This will help India meet its SDGs, LDN targets, Paris Agreement and other Nationally Determined Commitments.

 The Secretariat of ECOBARI is hosted at Watershed Organisation Trust (WOTR), the Founder Promoter and Convener, in coordination with IDH, The Sustainable Trade Initiative, the Co-Convenor.
 Policy will be set down by the Founding partners/Steering Committee; the day-to-day management will be handled by the secretariat with the support of an Advisory Committee consisting of various experts.

 How do I get Involved?

 If you are involved in enabling communities to conserve their local biodiversity, and restore and sustainably manage their natural resources aligned with the ecosystem they live in, we would be delighted to have you on board.
-Request for ECOBARI membership by filling up this form.
+The ECOBARI membership charter is available here.
+You can request for ECOBARI Membership by filling up this form.
 For more information you can write to us at email@example.com